Schedule a call

 What is the time commitment, and how is the program structured?

-The program runs three full days (exact dates will follow).
+The program runs three full days from May 4-6, 2026 in Zurich.
 Each day runs from approximately 8:30 a.m. to 5:00 p.m., with special networking dinners on the first two evenings.
-A highlight of the program is a full-day experience in the Swiss countryside, where participants learn directly from food systems experts.
 Sessions combine expert discussions, behind-the-scenes case studies, peer-to-peer and hands-on learning.
 Participants will receive pre-reading materials and preparatory work (approximately 10 hours) three weeks before the program's start.
 Following the program, participants join periodic cohort calls for 6-12 months to support strategy implementation and continued learning.
 Upon completion, participants receive a digital badge certificate that can be shared on professional networks.

 What makes this program unique compared to other impact investing courses?

 The program’s distinctive feature is its focus on systemic transformation using food systems as a practical case study.
 Through unique partnerships, it combines cutting-edge academic insights with real-world application, featuring renowned experts such as Jason Jay from MIT and Dominic Hofstetter from TransCap Initiative.
-Limited to 20 participants, the intimate learning environment provides three focused days of group work, one-on-one feedback, and relationship-building opportunities during structured and unstructured networking sessions.
-The Swiss location offers unparalleled access to innovative sustainable agriculture initiatives and leading experts in food systems.
+Limited to 30 participants, the intimate learning environment provides three focused days of group work, one-on-one feedback, and relationship-building opportunities during structured and unstructured networking sessions.
 Upon completion, participants receive a recognized credential in the form of a digital badge certificate.

 What topics will be covered in the program?

-The program focuses on several key areas, using food systems as a practical lens for understanding systems change investing:
+The program focuses on several key areas, using climate systems as a practical lens for understanding systems change investing:

 - Systems change investment strategy: Learn to understand and distinguish systems change investing in practice, identifying the most impactful financial levers within complex systems